qertoip/transaction_retry/README.md

  * Intentionally does not retry nested transactions.
  * Configurable number of retries and sleep time between them.
  * Use it in your Rails application or a standalone ActiveRecord-based project.

+## Testimonials

+This gem was initially developed for and successfully works in production at [Kontomierz.pl](http://kontomierz.pl) - the finest Polish personal finance app.

 ## Requirements